w3c/wot/IG-SP/SecurityPrivacyGlossary.md

 # (Entity) Authentication (RFC 4949)
 The process of verifying a claim that a system entity or system resource has a certain attribute value.
 An authentication process consists of two basic steps:
 *	Identification step: Presenting the claimed attribute value (e.g., a user identifier) to the authentication subsystem.
-*	Verification step: Presenting or generating authentication information (e.g., a value signed with a private key) that acts as evidence to prove the binding between the attribute and that for which it is claimed.
+*	Verification step: Presenting or generating authentication information (e.g., a value signed with a private key) that acts as evidence to prove the binding between the attribute and that for which it is claimed

 # (Entity) Authentication (SAML)
 To confirm a system entity’s asserted principal identity with a specified, or understood, level of confidence

 # Authorization
 This term is used in the following connotations:
 * Administrative connotation (RFC 4949): An approval that is granted to a system entity to access a system resource.